huggingface/optimum-habana/examples/audio-classification/README.md

 ```

 > [!NOTE]
-> Please add the flags ENABLE_LB_BUNDLE_ALL_COMPUTE_MME=0 and ENABLE_EXPERIMENTAL_FLAGS=1 for wav2vec stability issues.
+> Please add the flags ENABLE_LB_BUNDLE_ALL_COMPUTE_MME=0 and ENABLE_EXPERIMENTAL_FLAGS=1 for facebook/wav2vec2-base stability issues on gaudi3.
 Please note this is a workaround for the current release only.

 ## Single-HPU